Prospective Students

 Thank you for your interest in the Post Lab.
 I am looking for students and postdocs that are inquisitive, creative, collaborative, and hardworking.
 Members of the Post Lab work on questions in and around aquatic ecosystems, on questions related to food webs, stable isotopes, conservation biology and climate change, and eco-evolutonary interactions.
 For a more thorough description of our research, please see the Post Lab research page.

-I am also always looking for outstanding postdoctoral fellows to nominate for a YIBS Donnelley Fellowship, which is highly competitive.
+I encorage prospective postdoctoral fellows to explore a YIBS Donnelley Fellowship.
 Prospective postdocs are welcome to contact me directly about project ideas.

 I strongly believe in a stepwise approach to student training.
 Upon entering the Post Lab, I will work with you to develop a research program that matches your experience, expectations, and goals.
 I strongly encourage students new to research (at any level of education) to work with me on my projects in order to gain experience in, and develop intuition for, different ecological systems (extremely valuable even if you never work in that system again).
 As you gain experience, I will help you and expect you to branch out and become more independent.